Adapting to a new situation

 After surgery, your child may be wearing an ostomy pouch.
 The pouch may be clear so the doctors and nurses can look at your child’s new ostomy.
 Sometimes, until the ostomy begins to function, it will only be covered by a piece of gauze.
 Once the ostomy begins to excrete, a pouch will be applied to collect the stool, ventilate and filter gas.

 During the first few days, your child will only be given fluids to drink.
-Food will slowly be added to the diet as the intestinal function returns to normal.
-For babies on breast milk or formula, the stool may be watery and light-yellow in colour.
+Food will slowly be added to the diet as intestinal function returns to normal.
+For babies on breast milk or formula, the stool may be watery and light-yellow in color.